disylh/a.vim/README.md

 a.vim
 =====

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=31
+This is a mirror of http://www.vim.org/scripts/script.php?script_id=31 (Based on Version 2.18)

 A few of quick commands to swtich between source files and header files quickly.